 First, it's important to understand what you're trying to change.
 "A foodprint measures the environmental impacts associated with the growing, producing, transporting and sorting of our food – from the natural resources consumed to the pollution produced and the greenhouse gases emitted," explains the official Earth Day website.

 There are many different ways you can seek to reduce food waste but calculating your foodprint is a vital starting point for understanding your impact, and what tweaks you might be able to make.

 Also check out the Eat Lower Carbon, which compares the carbon foodprint of different meals and tests your knowledge, or the Food Carbon Emissions Calculator, which accounts for transport, waste and quantity purchased.

 2. Reduce meat and dairy

-"Feeding animals to meet the insatiable appetite for meat is hugely inefficient," says Rohini Bajekal, Nutritionist at Plant-Based Health Professionals UK.
+"Feeding animals to meet the insatiable appetite for meat is also hugely inefficient," says Rohini Bajekal, nutritionist at Plant-Based Health Professionals UK.